akhnos/spica-documentation/docs/concept/passport.md

 ![Example Custom Policy](/img/docs/passport/custom_policies.png)

 `Module`: Select the module of the Statement.
 `Actions`: After selecting the module, this section will show up.
 You'll see a list of actions on the selected module such as `Create`, `Index`, `Delete` etc. Select one or more actions to add to your Statement.

 > `Index` action allows listing documents while `Show` action allows seeing an individual document

-`Edit Action`:
-Optional.
-If you want to allow actions on a resource-based, click on the `pen` icon, and enter the \_id of the resource on either to `Included Resources` section or `Excluded Resources` section.
+`Edit Action`: Optional.
+If you want to allow actions resource-based, click on the `pen` icon, and enter the \_id of the resource on either to `Included Resources` section or `Excluded Resources` section.
 You can add an infinite number of resources to a Statement.
 Use `*` to include all resources.
 All resources are excluded as default, so you should include all resources before excluding resources.
 Check the examples below for more detailed usages: